korawica/clishelf/README.md

-  cm           Show the latest Commit message cm-prev      Commit changes to the Previous Commit with same message. cm-revert    Revert the latest Commit on the Local repository. df           Show changed files from previous commit to HEAD init         Initialize GIT config on local log          Show the Commit Logs from the latest Tag to HEAD. mg           Merge change from another branch with strategy, `theirs`... pf           Show Profile object that contain Name and Email of Author tg-clear     Clear Local Tags that sync from the Remote repository.
+  cm           Show the latest Commit message cm-prev      Commit changes to the Previous Commit with same message. cm-revert    Revert the latest Commit on the Local repository. init         Initialize GIT config on local log          Show the Commit Logs from the latest Tag to HEAD. mg           Merge change from another branch with strategy, `theirs`... tg-clear     Clear Local Tags that sync from the Remote repository.
 ```